Islandora/documentation/CONTRIBUTING.md

 ### Use cases

-If you would like to submit a use case for the Islandora and Fedora integration project, please submit and issue [here](https://github.com/Islandora-CLAW/CLAW/issues/new) using the [Use Case template](https://github.com/Islandora-CLAW/CLAW/wiki/Use-Case-template), assign the "use case" label to the issue.
+If you would like to submit a use case for the Islandora CLAW project, please submit and issue [here](https://github.com/Islandora-CLAW/CLAW/issues/new) using the [Use Case template](https://github.com/Islandora-CLAW/CLAW/wiki/Use-Case-template), assign the "use case" label to the issue.

 ### Documentation